High-frequency suppression of inductive coupling between flux qubit and transmission line resonator: TLR modes and high-frequency decoupling

 As a result,

 Taking into consideration the fact that $Xl/L_{c2}\gg 1$ (which is required for the validity of the condition $\omega\ll\omega_{\rm cutoff}$), we obtain the approximation

 starting at $n=0$ for the fundamental mode.
-From now on, we will refer to the value of $k$ that corresponds to an integer $n$ as $k_n$, and we refer to the corresponding frequency as $\omega_n$.
+From now on, we shall refer to the value of $k$ that corresponds to a certain value of $n$ as $k_n$, and we shall refer to the corresponding frequency as $\omega_n$.